mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 as compared to Apache kafka.

 As a developer/architect, I would like to build streaming application which is agnostic of broker (MapR Stream, Kafka ...).
-Spring Cloud Stream has cracked the problem being broker agnostic.
+Spring Cloud Stream has cracked the problem of being broker agnostic.

 This sounds like a dream!!!